 - 3 tbsp Unsalted Butter

-- When the pin drops open the lid carefully.
+- Serve: When the pin drops open the lid carefully.
 Garnish with chopped parsley and enjoy!
+You can serve the Shrimp Scampi with Zucchini Noodles, a light salad or steamed veggies.

 - Measuring Units Used, 1 Cup = 240 ml & 1 teaspoon = 5 ml.

-- Best Shrimps to use: Colossal, Jumbo, Extra Large.
-Use Raw Shrimps that are de-shelled, de-veneined and tails intact.
+- Best Shrimp to use: Colossal, Jumbo, Extra Large.
+Use Raw Shrimp that are de-shelled, de-veined and tails intact.

-- If you use 1/2 cup white wine skip adding the water.
+- White wine: If you use ½ cup white wine skip adding the water.

-- Adjust the sauce consistency according to your liking.
+- The scampi sauce: Adjust the sauce consistency according to your liking.
 We prefer the delicious buttery sauce and love it on top of pasta or use it to dip the crusty bread.
 So good!

-- If you prefer a more subtle Shrimp Scampi skip adding the paprika and the red pepper flakes.
+- Mild Scampi option: If you prefer a more subtle Shrimp Scampi skip adding the paprika and the red pepper flakes.

-- The BEST cooking time = 0 minutes on HIGH PRESSURE for lightly sauteed raw shrimps.
+- The BEST cooking time = 0 minute on HIGH PRESSURE for lightly sautéed raw shrimp.

 - STORING TIPS: Lasts for 3 days in the fridge.
 Freezes for upto 2 months.